quii/learn-go-with-tests/concurrency/readme.md

 ==================
 ```

-The details are, again, hard to read - but the headline isn't: `WARNING: DATA
+The details are, again, hard to read - but not the headline isn't: `WARNING: DATA
 RACE` is pretty unambiguous.
 Reading into the body of the error we can see two
-different goroutines performing writes on a map - pretty much as we suspected.
+different goroutines performing writes on a map:

+`Write at 0x00c420084d20 by goroutine 8:`

+is writing to the same block of code as

+`Previous write at 0x00c420084d20 by goroutine 7:`

+On top of that we can see the line of code where the write is happening:

+`/Users/gypsydave5/go/src/github.com/gypsydave5/learn-go-with-tests/concurrency/v3/websiteChecker.go:12`

+and the line of code where goroutines 7 an 8 are started:

+`/Users/gypsydave5/go/src/github.com/gypsydave5/learn-go-with-tests/concurrency/v3/websiteChecker.go:11`

+Everything is in the stack trace - all you have to do is be patient enough to
+read it.

 ### Channels